-Interest rates increase was really a hot topic in last two weeks since US 10 Years Treasury Note hits above 3% for first time since 2014.
-Market also react negatively with full of comments on interest risk due to this increase.
+Interest rates increase was really a hot topic in the last two weeks since US 10 Years Treasury Note hits above 3% for the first time since 2014.
+The market also reacts negatively with full of comments on interest risk due to this increase.

-10-year Treasury yield hits 3% for first time since 2014 from CNN Money.com
+10-year Treasury yield hits 3% for the first time since 2014 from CNN Money.com

 Why everyone is stressing about the 10-year Treasury yield from CNN Money.com

-Some even talking about “ Inverted Yield Curve “ ….
+Some even talk about “ Inverted Yield Curve “ ….

 Below from Investopedia.com :

 |image credit to investopedia.com|

 BREAKING DOWN 'Inverted Yield Curve'

 Historically, inversions of the yield curve have preceded many of the U.S. recessions.
 Due to this historical correlation, the yield curve is often seen as an accurate forecast of the turning points of the business cycle.
 A recent example is when the U.S. Treasury yield curve inverted in 2000 just before the U.S. equity markets collapsed.
 An inverse yield curve predicts lower interest rates in the future as longer-term bonds are being demanded, sending the yields down.